THE MEANING OF HUMAN-COMPUTER INTERACTION

 #8 - Radio Sweden’s summer program

-On August 11, 2020, the public service Sverige Radio [Radio Sweden] broadcasted one of the daily summer radio programs in a series
+On August 11, 2020, the public service Sverige Radio [Radio

-“Sommar i P1” [Summer in Radio’s Channel 1]
+in a series “Sommar i P1” [Summer in

-where selected, often well known, personalities are allowed to talk, alone by
+Radio’s Channel 1] where selected, often well known, personalities are allowed

-themselves for ninety minutes, about their lives, opinions and interests.
-In
+to talk, alone by themselves for ninety minutes, about their lives, opinions

-impartiality and its advertised rules, and wished to direct a complaint to
+despite the official requirement of Radio Sweden’s impartiality and its advertised rules, and wished to direct a complaint to

 the Swedish Press and Broadcasting Authority (here